clmensah/clmensah.github.io/README.md

 # clmensah.github.io

-This is my portfokio website!
+This is my portfolio website!
 It is still in progress.